mogoson/MGS.UIWidget/Assets/MGS-Tooltip/Readme.txt

     .Net Framework 3.0 or above.
 --------------------------------------------------------------------------
   [Achieve]
-    TooltipUI：Control the Tooltip UI.
+    Tooltip : Define tooltip.
-    TooltipTrigger：Trigger the Tooltip UI.
+    TooltipUI ：Implement the Tooltip in the way of UI.
+	  TooltipAgent : Agent of Tooltip.
+    TooltipTrigger ：Trigger for Tooltip.
 --------------------------------------------------------------------------
   [Usage]
-    Use UGUI to make the Tooltip UI (reference the Prefab "TooltipUI").
+    Use UGUI to make the Tooltip UI (reference the Prefab "TooltipUI"). and attach the TooltipUI component to it.

-    Attach the TooltipUI component to your Tooltip UI.
+	  Create a empty gameobject and attach the TooltipAgent component to it and set the Tooltip as the Tooltip UI.

-    Attach the TooltipTrigger to the gameobject that you want to show Tooltip UI on mouse pointer enter it and set TooltipTrigger's "UI" as your Tooltip UI.
+    Attach the TooltipTrigger to the gameobject that you want to show Tooltip on mouse pointer enter it and set the TipInfo.
 --------------------------------------------------------------------------
   [Demo]
     Prefabs in the path "MGS-Tooltip/Prefabs" provide reference to you.